wladimirguerra/react-js-async-hooks/README.md

 This library complys ECMAScript standard, so it is not compatible with [Node.JS defaults](https://nodejs.org/api/esm.html#esm_enabling).
-In order to proper run the tests using this library you need to configure Jest properly.
+In order to proper run the tests using this library you need to configure Jest.

-In your `jest.config.js` include this library in the `transformIgnorePattern` option and enable ts-jest transformation, like this:
+In your `jest.config.js`, include this library in the `transformIgnorePattern` option and enable `ts-jest` transformation, like this:

 ```js